ctelfer/onics/README.txt

  * nvmpf - a pure NetVM packet filter program

  * pc2xpkt - convert PCAP files to XPKT without libpcap

+ * pmerge - interleave packets from a set of streams into one stream

  * pktmux - a program to multiplex packets from multiple input streams